G.I. Joe: Retaliation

 Sent on a mission to Pakistan, the G.I.
 Joes -- led by Duke (Channing Tatum) -- find that they've been set up.
 After a brutal surprise attack, only Roadblock (Dwayne Johnson), Jaye (Adrianne Palicki), and Flint (D.J.
 Cotrona) survive.
 Looking to avenge their fallen comrades, the trio discovers that the evil plot goes all the way up to the president of the United States (Jonathan Pryce).
 It turns out that the remaining members of the evil organization Cobra are controlling the White House in an effort to take over the world with a terrifying new weapon.
 Joined by old friends, old enemies, and some new allies, it's now up to the ragtag team of Joe survivors to save the world.

 Is it any good?

+This much can be said: The story moves well and offers up the occasional surprise, and the film never takes itself too seriously.
 With director Jon M. Chu -- who's experienced in making musicals -- taking over the G.I.
 Joe franchise from the sloppy, noisy Stephen Sommers, G.I.
 JOE: RETALIATION has a great deal more grace and goodwill than its predecessor.
-It moves well, offers up the occasional surprise, and never takes itself too seriously.

 The plot and dialogue are absolutely ridiculous, but the movie seems aware of all that, and it inspires more giggles than groans.
 And fortunately, things move quickly enough that any questions of logic -- did London really just completely explode? -- never really come into play.
 It helps that most of the cast, notably Johnson, Bruce Willis, Pryce, and (in a smaller part) Tatum seem to be having a good time.
 Serious fans of G.I.
 Joe may be disappointed that this entry all but ignores many of the characters and events of the last film, but for plenty of others, that's a step in the right direction.